etherCorps/SK-Redis-SessionManager/README.md

 [//]: # '[![Product Name Screen Shot][product-screenshot]](https://github.com/etherCorps/SK-Redis-SessionManager)'

-"sveltekit-redis-session" is tool that makes it easy for developers to use Redis as a session manager in SvelteKit applications.
+"sveltekit-redis-session" makes it easy for developers to use Redis as a session manager in SvelteKit applications.
 It offers a variety of convenient features that make managing user sessions a breeze.
 This includes simple functions for storing and retrieving data, encryption of session data for added security, and automatic handling of session expiration.
 Additionally, the package is highly customizable, which allows developers to adjust it to their